-- The Book of Secrets is pretty amazing.
+- The Book of Scripts is pretty amazing.
 It makes your group’s story different than everyone else’s because you’ll run into different people and have different events happen throughout your game.

 - It’s also pretty great how everyone learns how to play the game as you go along.
 No one has to sit down and read a big rulebook.
 Instead, you simply open the “Journal,” set up the board, and start playing.
 I played through the game with two other people and we were never confused about any part of it.